The Norman Conquest (1066)

 Oliver Cromwell

-He was Puritan.
-At the Battle of Naseby Oliver Cromwell and the New Model Army crushed the Royalists.
-He became the Lord Protector.
-Between 1649 and 1660 England is called The English Republic.
-Oliver was unpopular with people and when he died, they wanted the monarchy back.
+Oliver Cromwell was a Puritan.
+At the Battle of Naseby, he and the New Model Army crushed the Royalists and became the Lord Protector.
+From 1649 to 1660, England was known as The English Republic.
+Cromwell was unpopular, and upon his death, the public desired the monarchy’s return.

-1660 – RESTORATION OF MONARCHY – After Oliver’s death, Charles’ son, also called Charles returned as a King Charles II.
-During his reign there was the Great Plague which was topped next year by the Great Fire of London.
+After Oliver’s death, Charles’s son, also named Charles, returned as King Charles II.
+His reign saw the Great Plague, followed by the Great Fire of London.

-- He was an English military and political leader and later Lord Protector of the Commonwealth of England, Scotland, and Ireland.
+- He was a military and political leader and later Lord Protector of England, Scotland, and Ireland.

-- He took power away from the monarchy and gave it to people in the form of a stronger parliament.
+- He shifted power from the monarchy to a stronger parliament.

-- He defeated King Charles I. in Civil war in 1649 and King was executed.
+- He defeated King Charles I in the Civil War in 1649, leading to the king’s execution.

 - He died in 1658.